 Return to work is an important part of your recovery.
 A return to the normal routine of work and support from your employer and co-workers promote faster healing.

-If you are not recovering as expected, your WCB case manager will notify the appropriate health-care provider involved with your claim and they will take appropriate next steps.
+If you are not recovering as expected, your WCB customer care facilitator will notify the appropriate health-care provider involved with your claim and they will take appropriate next steps.

 Working together, we all strive to reach a common goal – to do what needs to be done to provide the right care — including return to work — at the right time.